Authored By: Minneapolis - Mid-Minnesota Legal Aid

 A Power of Attorney is your written permission for someone to take care of your property and/or financial matters for you.

 The person you name to take care of things for you is called an Attorney-in-Fact.
 If your Attorney-in-Fact does something in your name, it is the same as if you did it yourself.
+Common duties of an Attorney-in-Fact are things like helping write checks or sell property if you move to an apartment or nursing home.

-You can also give your Attorney-in-Fact the power to act for you if you later become incapacitated.
+In the Power of Attorney form, you can also give your Attorney-in-Fact the power to act for you if you later become incapacitated.
 Your Attorney-in-Fact does not have to be a lawyer, but should be someone you trust.

 For more information and a form you can use, see our fact sheet Power of Attorney.